 The nature of family law is that there are a lot of emergencies which pre-empt previously scheduled projects.
-Therefore, I always tell my clients that it will take me and my staff two weeks to prepare the final documents.
+Therefore, I always tell my divorce clients that it will take me and my staff two weeks to prepare the final documents.

-Once the final documents are prepared we will review them with you.
-You’ll sign the approved final divorce documents and then we’ll forward them to your spouse.
+Once the final documents are prepared we will read and review them with you.
+You may have proposed changes which will affect how long the process will take.
+When you’re ready, you’ll sign the approved final divorce documents and then we’ll forward them to your spouse.
 You may hand them directly to your final spouse, we may mail them or we may send them to your spouse’s presumed attorney.
 You know your spouse and his or her reactions so we leave the issue of presentment to you.
 If your spouse has an attorney, however, we always send the final documents to the attorney for review.

 Upon receiving signed final documents from your spouse, we will file the documents and request a court date to finalize your divorce.
-A court date is usually granted two weeks from the date of filing.
+A court date is usually granted two weeks from the date of filing the final divorce docuemnts.
 The court date will depend on when the judge you’ve been assigned to is available for prove-ups.
 This final court date is called a “prove up”.
 A prove up involves reading the final documents (usually summarizing) and confirming with the petitioner (the party who filed) that everything in the documents are correct.
 The other party may be present but is not required to be present.
 I always recommend that the other party be present as the judge may have additional questions or modifications to the final document.

 If the parties to an Illinois divorce have children and cannot come to an agreement on their own, the parties must go to mediation.
 “Parties and their representatives are required to attend mediation sessions, but are not compelled to reach an agreement.”
 Cook County Court Rule 13.4(e)(i)(a)